ropg/ezTime/README.md

 `boolsetLocation(String location = "")`&nbsp;&nbsp;&nbsp;&nbsp;&mdash;&nbsp;**MUST** be prefixed with name of a timezone

 With `setLocation` you can provide a string to do an internet lookup for a timezone.
-The string can either be an Olsen timezone name, like `Europe/Berlin` (case-sensitive). ([Here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) is a complete list of these names.)
+The string can either be an Olsen timezone name, like `Europe/Berlin` (or some unique part of such a name). ([Here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) is a complete list of these names.)
 Or it can be a two-letter country code for any country that does not span multiple timezones, like `NL` or `DE` (but not `US`).
 After the information is retrieved, it is loaded in the current timezone, and cached if a cache is set (see below). `setLocation` will return `false` (Setting either `NO_NETWORK`, `DATA_NOT_FOUND` or `SERVER_ERROR`) if it cannot get timezone information.

-If you provide no location ( `YourTZ.setLocation()` ), ezTime will attempt to do a GeoIP lookup fo find the country associated with your IP-address.
+If you provide no location ( `YourTZ.setLocation()` ), ezTime will attempt to do a GeoIP lookup to find the country associated with your IP-address.
 If that is a country that has a single timezone, that timezone will be loaded, otherwise a `SERVER_ERROR` ("Country Spans Multiple Timezones") will result.

 In the case of `SERVER_ERROR`, `errorString()` returns the error from the server, which might be "Country Spans Multiple Timezones", "Country Not Found", "GeoIP Lookup Failed" or "Timezone Not Found".

+&nbsp;

+### timezoned.rop.nl

+`timezoned.rop.nl` is ezTime's own timezone service that it connects to.
+It is a simple UDP service that gets a packet on UDP port 2342 with the request, and responds with a packet that holds the POSIX information for that timezone (after `OK `) or the error (after `ERR `).
+It will only respond to the same IP-number once every three seconds to prevent being used in dDoS attacks.

+The service has the potential of seeing which IP-numbers use ezTime and what timezone data they request.
+Any GeoIP lookups are done against a local database, no third parties are involved.
+The service does not keep logfiles unless something is wrong and needs debugging.
+In such a case any logfiles will be deleted after work is done, but within 48 hours at the latest.

+Data has never been used for any other purposes than debugging, not will it ever be.

 &nbsp;